apache/couchdb/src/docs/src/api/database/find.rst

     :>json object mrargs: Arguments passed to the underlying view.
     :>json number limit: Limit parameter used.
     :>json number skip: Skip parameter used.
     :>json array fields: Fields to be returned by the query.
+The `[]` value here means all the fields, since there is no projection happening in that case.
     :>json boolean partitioned: The database is partitioned or not.
     :>json array index_candidates: The list of all indexes that were found but not selected for serving the query.
 See :ref:`the